KDawg/FutureJavaScriptNow/README.md

   a very different looking language.
 Browser makers are slowly implementing the updates as you read this.</p>

-<p>To keep current I want to learn what's coming
+<p>I don't want to wait.
+To keep current I want to learn what's coming, now.
+That sounds
-  now.
-That sounds difficult, but we can use <a href="https://babeljs.io/">BabelJS</a>
+  difficult, but we can use <a href="https://babeljs.io/">BabelJS</a>
   to <a href="https://en.wikipedia.org/wiki/Source-to-source_compiler">transpile</a>
   code written in new ES2015 syntax to plain old JS that runs in any browser.
   You can have the future now!</p>